jakelazaroff/redux-keep/README.md

 ### Writing your own storage 👨🏿‍🔬

-Writing your own storage is easy!
-It's just an object with three functions: `get`, `set`, and `remove`:
+Writing your own storage is simple!
+It's just an object with three functions: `get`, `set`, and `remove`.

 ```javascript
 export const localStorage = {